RaulHinojosa24/Visum/README.md

 ### What can you do:

 1. You can move through all the plants and see their photos and information.
-2. Store them as known or unknown.
+2. Store them in a list of known and unknown.
 3. You can see those lists.
-4. Lastly, reset the app so you can start all over again.
+4. Lastly, reset the app data so you can start all over again.

 ## Technology